 Although beneficial to track, reporting data provide only partial insight into the problem of sexual assault.
 Sexual assault is an underreported crime among both the civilian and military populations, meaning that the number of individuals who report the crime to law enforcement falls far short of the number of individuals who have likely experienced the crime.
 Therefore, the Department utilizes the WGRA to estimate the number of Service members who may have experienced a sexual assault, ranging from unwanted sexual contact to penetrating crimes, in the past year.
-DOD then compares those estimates to the number of Service members who reported a sexual assault.
-Figure 3 shows the difference between the survey-estimated number of Service members who indicated experiencing sexual assault, based on the WGRA, and the number of Service members its sexual assault prevalence survey biennially, thus prevalence estimates are available for CY06, FY10, FY12, FY14, FY16, and FY18.
+DoD then compares those estimates to the number of Service members who reported a sexual assault.
+Figure 3 shows the difference between the survey-estimated number of Service members who indicated experiencing sexual assault, based on the WGRA, and the number of Service members who reported a sexual assault incident occurring during military service.
+DoD administers its sexual assault prevalence survey biennially, thus prevalence estimates are available for CY06, FY10, FY12, FY14, FY16, and FY18.
+Due to the pandemic and the concern that associated response measures would interfere with interpretation of results, the Department did not administer a prevalence survey this year.
+Consequently, DoD cannot estimate a reporting rate.
+Results from the next active duty survey, which the Department plans to administer in summer 2021, will estimate a reporting rate.

 Figure 3.
-Estimated Number of Service Members who Indicated an Experience of Sexual Assault in the Past Year Compared to the Number of Service Members who Made Reports of Sexual Assault for Incidents that Occurred during Military Service, CY04 - FY19
+Estimated Number of Service Members Who Indicated an Experience of Sexual Assault in the Past Year Compared to the Number of Service Members Who Made Reports of Sexual Assault for Incidents that Occurred during Military Service, FY10 - FY20